Quadriffis/immortal-millionaire/8 - have your money generate money.md

 That day I learned that there are kind and helpful people who are trying to do good in the banking industry.
 Sure, there are arrogant numbskulls who I imagine live up to the stereotypes the occupy movement put forth.
 But when I looked around, I found people doing their best to subvert the system to benefit regular people with regular incomes.

-The helpful new companies did everything the advice I had gotten in the past years tole me to do:
+The helpful new companies did everything the advice I had gotten in the past years told me to do:

 - Use low cost index funds that reinvest dividends
 - Have low transaction fees
 - Automate the whole investment portfolio

-The months following I set up and automated portfolio and let my broker automatically deduct monet from my account on a monthly basis.
+The months following I set up an automated portfolio and let my broker automatically deduct monet from my account on a monthly basis.
 Of course those transactions go into my budget as "present for future Mentor".